 In the US, for instance, health information privacy rules such as the Health Insurance Portability and Accountability Act (HIPAA) tend to be fairly prescriptive around the controls that must govern personal health information (PHI).
 Similarly, the EU’s General Data Protection Regulation (GDPR) sets out prescriptive elements and features strong enforcement.
 Canada, for its part, seems to have varying standards of consent-based private sector legislation and non-consent-based public sector legislation.
 And Australia’s opt-out approach to PHI use for secondary purposes (such as research) makes it unclear how health data should be shared and managed.
 Developing a health certificate system that complies with each of these divergent rules can seem downright impossible.

 To bridge these gaps, numerous initiatives are now underway to create frameworks for interoperability.
-These include the Good Health Pass Collaborative, the Vaccination Credential Initiative, the World Economic Forum’s Common Trust Network, the Trust over IP Foundation and IATA’s Travel Pass Initiative, just to name a few.
+These include the Good Health Pass Collaborative, the Vaccination Credential Initiative, the World Economic Forum’s Common Trust Network, the Trust over IP Foundation, and IATA’s Travel Pass Initiative, just to name a few.
 Specific countries and regions are also coming together to develop digital health ID standards, such as the EU’s Digital Green Certificate; the “green passport” deal signed between Israel and Greece; national initiatives in countries ranging from Denmark, Germany, the UK, and Sweden to China and Japan; and New York State’s Excelsior Pass designed to enable local businesses to safely reopen.

 It’s eminently clear that we can only embed trust into the health credential system if its rollout is firmly rooted in ethical imperatives.

-While it can be easy to get sidetracked by the countless programmes that must be initiated to make digital health credentials work, these policies must ultimately revolve around the privacy rights of global citizens.
+While it can be easy to get sidetracked by the countless programs that must be initiated to make digital health credentials work, these policies must ultimately revolve around the privacy rights of global citizens.
 Once again, technology solutions are outpacing policy considerations, raising ethical issues around people’s fundamental rights and freedoms.

 As credential verifiers attempt to tiptoe through the quagmire, there are several questions they should ask up front.
 For instance: